 The State Department announced later that 14 of the evacuees received confirmed they had the virus but were allowed to board the flight because they did not have symptoms.
 They were being isolated separately from other passengers on the flight, the U.S. State and Health and Human Services said in a joint statement.

-The rest of the virus cases are scattered between Arizona, Illinois, Massachusetts, Wisconsin and Washington state.
+The rest of the virus infection cases are scattered in Arizona, California, Illinois, Massachusetts, Texas, Wisconsin and Washington state.
 The patient list includes at least two pairs of spouses.

-Two individuals evacuated from Wuhan, the city at the center of the outbreak in China, have tested positive for coronavirus.
+Two individuals brought to California after being evacuated from Wuhan, the city at the center of the outbreak in China, have tested positive for coronavirus.